 read through this more than once to get a functional grasp of the dynamics of these behaviors.
 Once you have that grasp, then everything that happens around you will make more sense, and not shock you as much.
 You will be much less likely to panic, or vomit, or defecate, etc., during your first encounter.

 You are a furry caveman.
-You live in a primitive forest world, and you
+You live in a primitive forest world.
+You

-no dwellings or possessions allows you and your family to relocate on the spur of the moment.
+no dwellings or possessions allows you and your furry caveman family to relocate on the spur of the moment.
 Sometimes

 you need to evacuate an area because of weather changes.
 If a snowstorm